mircodemarchi/TrajectoryClustering/README.md

     - `perform-heuristic`: bool

-        Performs on generated dataset timedelta heuristic, spreaddelta heuristic, edgedelta heuristic and coorddelta heuristic and overwrite the generated dataset with the heuristic columns.
+        Performs timedelta heuristic, spreaddelta heuristic, edgedelta heuristic and coorddelta heuristic on generated dataset and overwrite the generated dataset with the computed heuristic columns.

     - `group-on-timedelta`: bool

+        Groups the trajectory by the timedelta heuristic division using _timedelta_id_, otherwise groups the trajectory by rentals using _rental_id_.
+This setting is used by spreaddelta heuristic, edgedelta heuristic, coorddelta heuristic and the performed analysis.

     - `timedelta`: int optional

-        The delta value that if greater than the difference in time of two positions, consider each other part of a different trajectory.
+        The delta value that if greater than the difference in time of two positions, consider each other as different trajectories.

     - `spreaddelta`: int optional